 Guam's Motor Carrier Safety Assistance Program's (MCSAP) primary mission is to remove unsafe drivers and vehicles from our highways in an effort to reduce crashes, property damage, and fatalities involving large trucks and buses.
-Our Program has been succesfull at maintaining a zero fatality rate for four consecutive years (2006 - 2009) and again during the period of (2011 - 2014).
+Our Program has been succesfull at maintaining a zero fatality rate during the period of 2011 - to current.